A Limp in the Woods (Day 75)

 Luck was on our side.
 They’d already eaten what they could and cared not to cart the food back to their homes (we estimated fifteen in attendance, not including the screaming kids; we were told about as many Keefers had already adjourned).
 For the next hour we each had a one-way ticket to Yumville, cleaning one paper plate after the other, with a diversity of dishes we couldn’t begin to describe.
 All delicious.
 We were even given what few leftovers we’d left over, wrapped in foil and plastic, so as not to attract (other) wild animals.

-An hour later, still belching, farting and smiling, we called it quits at the dopest shelter the Appalachian Trail knows, the Quarry Gap.
+An hour later, still smiling, belching and crop-dusting one another, we called it quits.
+We were at the dopest shelter the Appalachian Trail knows, the Quarry Gap.
 Talk about curb appeal!
 A ceramic gnome and a welcome mat invite hikers through a picket gate.
 Although it’s not two-storied and fails to offer hot showers or the potential for pizza delivery, it is immaculate.
 Almost too manicured.
 This is because the innkeeper, a bespectacled gentleman named Jim Stauch, visits daily, hiking four miles to tend to the devoirs--cleaning up after dirty hikers, of whom nearly all fall eligible.

 The trail in and out of the shelter is also without flaw: soft, wide, level, and gentle on the feet.
 There are also wooden tent platforms in the vicinity, lest the shelters turn crowded.
 Jim has hung a number of flowering plants in every possible place, and has hauled in plenty of dry fire-starter, which sits under a separate awning, not far from a covered bear box.
 In a pinch, the bear box could also act as a shelter, or perhaps a cell for an unruly hiker.
 A sundial adds to the shelter’s functionality--in the event the sun ever shines on the AT--and a cold, clear spring sits just in front of the place, behind a clump of rhododendrons.
 A stone culvert has been laid down to direct the water in a scenic, garden-like manner.
 Ears are tickled by water’s trickle.